 Our congregation has a primary commitment to ‘radical welcome’ understood in The Episcopal Church as welcoming those who have been alienated by the church in the past.
 That welcome means that we are a diverse group brought together by our approach to worship and social justice.
 St. Mark’s understands creating accessibility to the Sanctuary as central to our mission and identity as a church, as it relates to equal access to our sacramental life for those who use wheelchairs, scooters, walkers, and canes on their own terms in preservation of their dignity as children of God.

-In the development of our proposal, we took significant guidance from The New York City Landmarks Preservation Commission.
+In the development, we took significant guidance from The New York City Landmarks Preservation Commission.
 St. Mark’s Church in-the-Bowery is the oldest site of continuous worship in New York.
 It was built on the site of the chapel on Peter Stuyvesant’s bowery (farm) and has undergone a number of architectural changes and additions to suit tastes of the changing times since the original Georgian fieldstone structure was erected.
-We believe that what we propose today is not subject to the whims of style or taste but justice and inclusiveness, retaining the integrity of the current building.
+We believe that what we have accomplished is not subject to the whims of style or taste but justice and inclusiveness, retaining the integrity of the current building.

 As members of St. Mark’s Church and its Arts Projects, we love this building.
 We tend to it as volunteers and give of our time, money, and labor to maintain and improve the site.
 From our own archives we see that the church has regularly fallen into disrepair and gone through periods of extensive renovation and renewal over the years as fashion and need have changed.
 We understand ourselves to be stewards of this site for this time, and it is a humbling task.